 Enterovirus 71 (EV71) is a single-stranded RNA virus and is one of the causative agents for hand, foot and mouth disease (HFMD).
 The disease occurs commonly in Southeast Asian areas, especially in summer and early autumn.
-Large outbreaks have been reported in Malaysia, Taiwan, Mainland China, Singapore, Australia etc.
+Outbreaks have been reported in Australia, Mainland China, Malaysia, Singapore, Taiwan etc.

 Mode of transmission

-EV71 infection is transmitted from person to person by direct contact with nose and throat discharges, saliva, fluid from blisters, or the stool of infected persons.
+The disease mainly spreads by contact with an infected person’s nose or throat discharges, saliva, fluid from vesicles or stool, or after touching contaminated objects.
 The illness is contagious during the acute stage and perhaps longer, as faecal shedding of virus can continue for several weeks.

-The incubation period ranges from 3 - 7 days.
+The incubation period commonly ranges from 3 - 5 days.

 - persistent and high fever